 The team at KINE can see many opportunities for future integration of Matrox Imaging products into their customed robot solutions, thanks in no small part to the success achieved with this 3D pick-and-place robot system.
 “I can see us breaking bread with Matrox Imaging for a long time to come,” smiles Salonen.

 The content & opinions in this article are the author’s and do not necessarily represent the views of RoboticsTomorrow

-Matrox® Imaging is an industry-leading developer and trusted supplier to top OEMs and integrators, providing innovative yet cost-effective hardware and software products used in machine vision applications.
+Matrox® Imaging (now part of Zebra Technologies Corporation) is an industry-leading developer and trusted supplier to top OEMs and integrators, providing innovative yet cost-effective hardware and software products used in machine vision applications.
 The components consist of 3D sensors, smart cameras, vision controllers, I/O cards, and frame grabbers, all designed to provide optimum price-performance within a common software environment.
 Our software, systems, components, and services are tailored for industries including automotive manufacturing, packaging, food and beverage production, semiconductor manufacturing, medical imaging, electronics and flat panel display manufacturing, transportation, pharmaceutical production, medical device manufacturing, surveillance, and logistics.
 Customers stay with Matrox Imaging over multiple product generations because of our commitment to developing cutting-edge technology, providing comprehensive technical consulting and integration services, and offering only the highest manufacturing standards.

 This post does not have any comments.
 Be the first to leave a comment below.

 Post A Comment